martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

 ![The established global circuit](~/images/demo_circuit_setup.png "The established global circuit")
 ![Irregular beeps](~/images/demo_circuit_beep.png "Irregular beeps indicated by the white flashes")

-The visual representation of the pin configurations clearly shows that all pins of each particle are contained in a single partition set.
+The visual representation of the pin configurations clearly shows that all pins of each particle are contained in a single partition set and that all partition sets are connected in a global circuit.
 When the leader sends a beep, its partition set is highlighted with a white dot and all connection lines of the circuit are flashing white.

 ### Performing the Movements